 6. Don’t worry if you’re of non-European descent. . .

 More racial diversity entered the European houses when Prince Maximilian of Liechtenstein, son of the reigning Prince Hans Adam II, married Angela Brown.
 Born in Panama of African descent, Angela grew up in New York where she later studied at Parsons School of Design (hello, Tim Gunn!) and became an award-winning fashion designer.
 The couple met when he was in New York working for Chase Capital Partners in 1997.
 They married in 2000; she, of course, wore a dress she designed herself.

 With the arrival of Meghan Markle on the scene, these previous racially mixed ladies have been all but forgotten.
 To be fair, she has married into a much more famous royal family and automatically occupies a more prominent place on the world stage.
 However, it is inaccurate to assume that she represents a true "first."
 Even in the British Royal Family, she is not the first person of color: Prince Harry's cousin, Lady Davina Windsor, married a Maori man, making him the first POC in the Windsor family.
-Even in this case, nevertheless, Meghan has a more public role.
-Even I wouldn't recognize Davina's husband, Gary Lewis, if he were standing next to me.
+In this case too, Meghan has a more public role.
+Even I wouldn't recognize Davina's now ex-husband, Gary Lewis, if he were standing next to me.
 In that sense, Meghan is undoubtedly the most visible person of color in any royal house.